 So in short – they are not certified GMO free but they apparently do try to source non-GMO options.
 But without that certified GMO free label, I don’t trust it.

 Notice they didnt’ respond to the grass-fed question?
 So I asked again on March 11th.
 It’s March 27th today so I’m going to go ahead and guess that they don’t use grass-fed whey.
-If you have more info on the grass-fed status, please let me know.
+If you have more info, please let me know.

 Let’s review the ingredients in Usana products.

-And I haven’t even addressed the fact that soy is extremely high in phytoestrogens called isoflavones which interfere with proper hormone production (source).
+And I haven’t even addressed the fact that soy is extremely high in phytoestrogens which interfere with proper hormone production (source).

 Or that this study from Harvard found that men consuming the equivalent of one cup of soy milk per day had 50% lower sperm count than men who did not consume soy (even accounting for other factors like age, caffeine and alcohol intake, etc.).